 6. Train Your Dog

 The thought of having to pick up every last piece of dog poop is a bit overwhelming.
 If you’ve trained your dog to go to the bathroom outside, then you can also train them to use a specific area of the yard to keep the smell contained.
-It could take a little time for them to learn, but with enough repetition, praise, and treats, your dog will eventually learn that you want them to keep their poo contained to a certain area.
+It could take a little time for them to learn, but with enough repetition, praise, and treats, your dog will eventually learn that you want them to keep their poo contained in a certain area.

 Your dog’s poop starts to pile up quickly if you don’t remove it from your yard.
 Those with larger properties don’t always have to worry about the smell that comes with it, but it is a serious problem for those with small yards.
 Don’t assume that your property has to stink for the rest of your life, though!
-Hopefully, this list has helped give you some ideas for how to clean your yard and get it back to smelling like the outdoors should!